How to wax polish antique furniture

 These types of polishes should be avoided.
 It is likely that some of these polishes will cause harm to the patinated finish and in the long term will require professional restoration and conservation to the finish.

 Spray polishes should also be completely avoided.
 We understand why they are used as time is precious to all of us.
 They provide a very quick result with one spray and wipe.
 Manufacturers of these polishes understand this and promote their products with convincing marketing telling us that there is real goodness in them.
 How can there be?
 It’s a liquid chemical spray.
 We do know that they can be extremely harmful to the finish of period and modern furniture.
 Some of these spray polishes state that they are silicone free and contain beeswax.
-I am sure this may be true but how much solid beeswax can be forced into a petrochemical liquid and pressurised that will be of any benefit to the furniture is beyond our understanding.
+I am sure this may be true, but how much solid beeswax can be forced into a pressurised liquid suspension that can be of any benefit to the furniture is beyond our understanding.

 Many of our customers will talk about furniture polish recipes that have been either handed down to them by relatives or recommended to use by friends or they have seen on the internet.
 We would strongly advise not use any these recipes.
 In most cases a single application can be very harmful to the finish.